thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-1.rst

 - Types as propositions is often the most familiar perspective, and hence can offer guidance for the other two perspectives.
-  However the current mathematical paradigm uses proof irrelevance (two proofs of the same proposition are always "the same"), which is *not* compatible with HoTT.
+  However the current mathematical paradigm uses "proof irrelevance" (two proofs of the same proposition are always "the same"), which is *not* compatible with HoTT.
+  We will expand on this later.
 - Types as constructions conveys the way in which "data" is important, and should be preserved.
-- Types as objects allows us to draw pictures, thus guiding us through the syntax with geometric intuition.
+- Types as objects/spaces allows us to draw pictures, thus guiding us through the syntax with geometric intuition.

 For each new idea introduced,
-make sure to justify it proof theoretically, type theoretically and categorically.
+make sure to justify it proof theoretically, type theoretically and categorically/geometrically.